US Work Visa for Dentists | VisaNation

 H-1B Visa for Dentists

 The H-1B visa is the most common U.S. work visa for dentists because of its accessibility.
-To be qualified, you only need to have a job offer for a specialty position in the U.S. and have at least a bachelor’s degree in a field related to your occupation.
-If you are a dentist who wants to work for a network or professional group based in the U.S., then this visa may seem perfect.
+To qualify, you only need to have a job offer for a specialty position in the U.S. and have at least a bachelor’s degree in a field related to your occupation.
+If you are a dentist seeking to work for a network or professional group based in the U.S., then this visa may seem perfect.

-However, because the H-1B is so popular, tens of thousands of people petition for it each year.
-This has caused the USCIS to put an annual cap on the number of H-1B visas that are issued each year.
-And, rather than address the petitions in chronological order, USCIS holds a lottery to randomly select H-1B petitions from two different cap groups.
+Because the H-1B is so popular, hundreds of thousands of people petition for it each year.
+This led to USCIS placing an annual limit on the H-1B visas issued annually.
+USCIS holds a lottery to randomly select H-1B petitions from two different cap groups.

 VisaNation Immigration Law Client Reviews Graphic